-We rarely shoot people from above and we rarely shoot food from one side, but there are cases to be made for both.
+We rarely shoot people from above, and we rarely shoot food from one side, but there are cases to be made for both.
 Shooting from above is often the easiest way to shoot great food images, but also consider shooting from one side if there are layers with visual interest.
 A diagonal shooting angle can help capture more of the table scene.

 If your photos are meant to showcase the food, a busy background will compete for the viewer’s attention.
 Simple or neutral backgrounds are the best starting point.
-Try starting with a dark brown or black table, a white or very light stone or marble counter top, or a wood butcher block for your shooting surface.
+Try starting with a dark brown or black table, a white or very light stone or marble countertop, or a wood butcher block for your shooting surface.

 Is your food telling a story of calm and comfort?
 Use calm and soothing tones for textiles and props to elevate that story.
 Is your food telling a story of vibrancy or passion?
 Bright and dynamic colors can reinforce that message to create an especially strong image.

 Adding ingredients to your composition can help tell the story of the recipe.
 Many spices that are rich in color are also very photogenic.
 If your composition is already busy, you may want to save this tactic for another shoot.

-Including someone’s hand or arm, shooting over a shoulder, and so on are all ways to add another layer to the story your photo is telling.
-Introducing a human to your shot can make things that much more complicated, however.
-You’ll have to consider and adjust elements like lighting, depth of field, and framing, just to name a few.
+Including someone’s hand or arm, shooting over a shoulder, and so on can add another layer to the story your photo is telling.
+Introducing a human to your shot can make things much more complicated.
+You’ll have to consider and adjust elements like lighting, depth of field, and framing, to name a few.

 Even if you master the tips above, you may still want to enhance the colors of your food in post-production.
 As always with post-production editing, try to balance your desire to create a striking image with the need to keep the image believable.